 The findings span different labs and countries.
 Researchers in Milan randomly assigned smokers to eat a portion (250g) of steamed broccoli or a placebo diet for 10 days.
-On the days when they ate broccoli, the smokers had significantly lower levels inflammation markers in their blood, which is known to be triggered by air pollution.
+On the days when they ate broccoli, the smokers had significantly lower levels inflammation markers in their blood.
+That inflammation is triggered by air pollution.

 A Checkered Past for Claims About Plants

 Critical readers would be justified in being skeptical of claims behind natural cures for air pollution.
-I’ve written about people who make large claims about plants cleaning indoor air.
-In this area, claims are large and evidence is sparse.
+I’ve written about people who make incredible claims about plants cleaning indoor air.
+In this domain, claims are large, and evidence is sparse.

-For some, the motivation may be the general belief in natural cures, such as with this popular TED talk, which claims that a few potted plants can produce spectacular reductions in lung symptoms.
+For some, the motivation may be the general belief in natural cures.
+That’s the case with this popular TED talk, which claims that a few potted plants can produce spectacular reductions in lung symptoms.

 For others, the allure may be money.
 That seems to be the case with the people behind this plant pot, which the makers claim reduces pollutants by 75%.
-The makers’ Kickstarter campaigned netted 106,000 Euros, and they now sell the pot for about 80 Euros a piece.
+The makers’ Kickstarter campaigned netted 106,000 Euros.
+They now sell the pot for about 80 Euros a piece.

 I’ve written about the tests of a team of citizen scientists who tested whether an army of plants could reduce formaldehyde levels in an office room.
-Levels of formaldehyde went up during their test.
+Surprisingly, formaldehyde levels went up during their test.

-Most studies that find evidence of plants on pollution were conducted in small sealed containers surrounded by growing lights, such as the famous NASA plant study (although there are exceptions).
+There are studies that find benefits of plants.
+Yet most of these studies took place in small sealed containers surrounded by growing lights.
+The famous NASA study tested plants in small plexiglass boxes (although there are exceptions).
 Those conditions are nothing like normal people’s homes.

 Yet against this backdrop of skepticism, the scientific evidence for broccoli is surprisingly well established.
-The researchers of the study in China noted that broccoli sprouts offer “a frugal means” to reduce the health effects of air pollution.
+The researchers of the study in China pointed out that broccoli sprouts offer “a frugal means” to reduce the health effects of air pollution.
 That’s critical at a time when companies are hawking $2,000 imported air purifiers.

 Five Foods That Help Your Body Fight Air Pollution